 The 16th CenturyIn 1505 Anders Bille, Denmark's Lord High Constable, became feudal lord on Møn.

 On the 20th of December 1507, king Hans forbade the people on Møn to take their goods outside the country to Germany.
-The goods are to be sold on selected market days on Stege square.
+The goods were to be sold on selected market days on Stege square.

 In 1510 Stege was attacked by the Lübecks but the fortress held the battle and the Germans had to withdraw.
 They did however destroy Borre in the same raid.
 Borre was the second largest town back then.